 - We Are Everywhere: A lot of capes, heroes and villains alike, have ties to them due to their super serum ring.
 Notable examples include Battery, Coil, and the Triumvirate.

-- Well-Intentioned Extremist: They claim that their goal is to avert the apocalypse, but we eventually learn they allowed it to happen because they believed it was inevitable, and could only be postponed, which would only make things worse.
+- Well-Intentioned Extremist: They claim that their goal is to avert the apocalypse, but we eventually learn that they allowed it to happen because they believed it was inevitable and could only be postponed, which would only make things worse.
+They were right.

 The apparent chief of the organization, described as a black woman with long hair in a doctor's getup.
 Personally recruited Rebecca Costa-Brown, among others.

 - Determined Defeatist: She doesn't believe that Scion can be defeated, but she's still trying.

 - Lack of Empathy: It becomes fairly obvious that Doctor Mother has a very poor grasp of the feelings of other people.
 Heck, she's not all that good at identifying her own!
 It's probably at least part of why Cauldron is so bad at saving the world.

-- Karmic Death: Gets killed by Garrote, a Case 53.
+- Karmic Death: Gets crushed by Garrote, a Case 53, in Venom 29.7.

 - Not So Stoic: After the Undersiders and the Guild take control of three of the Endbringers, she's briefly rendered incapable of forming complete words.

-- One Bad Mother: Doctor Mother is the woman behind various capes, and she's the head of an evil (Or at the very least amoral) organization.
+- One Bad Mother: Doctor Mother is the woman behind various capes, and she's the head of an evil (or, at the very least, amoral) organization.

 - The Unfettered: She's willing to do absolutely anything if it might save humanity from Scion.